nextflow-io/training/docs/nf_develop/1_04_parameters.md

 Parameters that can be overridden, either using the command line or the Nextflow configuration file, and should be used for anything that a pipeline user may want to configure regularly

-Here, as an example, you will add a new parameter to your pipeline that will skip the `SEQTK_TRIM` process.
+Here, as a simple example, you will add a new parameter to your pipeline that will skip the `SEQTK_TRIM` process.

 ## Default values